ivoitovych/hdl-simulation-accelerated/examples/shift_register/README.md

 # Run the example
 make

+# Or run the test vector flow
+make test_vectors
 ```

 ## Integration with Acceleration Framework

 This shift register design serves as an excellent test case for accelerating HDL simulation on AI hardware.
 The simple yet configurable nature of this module makes it ideal for demonstrating parallel simulation techniques and exploring the performance benefits of hardware acceleration for digital design verification.

+The modular C++ verification framework is designed to be easily adapted for hardware acceleration in future development stages.